jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/07_logical_nand.rst

     def logical_nand(p, q):
       return True

-  the terminal shows an :doc:`/exceptions/AssertionError` for the first case
+  the terminal shows an :ref:`AssertionError` for the first case
 * and I add a condition for the one case that returns :doc:`False </data_structures/booleans/booleans>`

   .. code-block:: python